CS340-21/oss/jjack113.md

 # Sprint 3

 ### opencv (instance 1337)
-The first thing I did was open the commit where the vulnerabilities in files pngread.c and pngrutil.c were fixed so I could determine what code I needed to look for within the project's files.
+The first thing I did was open the commit where the vulnerabilities in files pngpread.c and pngrutil.c were fixed so I could determine what code I needed to look for within the project's files.
 I then opened the project, followed the path '3rdparty/libpng/pngpread.c and pngrutil.c', and viewed the files.
 I did not find the specific chunk of code that was referenced in the vulnerability-fix commit in either of the files, leading me to believe that the vulnerability still exists.

 ### Qt5 (instance 1319)
-The first thing I did was open the commit where the vulnerabilities in files pngread.c and pngrutil.c were fixed so I could determine what code I needed to look for within the project's files.
+The first thing I did was open the commit where the vulnerabilities in files pngpread.c and pngrutil.c were fixed so I could determine what code I needed to look for within the project's files.
 I then opened the project, followed the paths 'qtwebengine/src/3rdparty/chromium/third_party/libpng/pngpread.c and pngrutil.c' and 'qtwebengine/src/3rdparty/chromium/third_party/pdfium/third_party/libpng16/pngpread.c and pngrutil.c', and viewed the files.
 I did not find the specific chunk of code that was referenced in the vulnerability-fix commit in either of the files from either path, leading me to believe that the vulnerability still exists.

+# Sprint 4

+### opencv (instance 1337)

+### Qt5 (instance 1319)